Butuan: Land Use

+The forestland consists of both production and protection forests.
+Classified forest areas are further divided into these two categories based on their use and function.
+Production forests are primarily utilized for the cultivation of industrial tree species, while protection forests are conserved to maintain ecological balance and support essential environmental functions.
+These protection areas include key watersheds, such as those in Taguibo, which serve as the primary source of water for the locality.

 The city is endowed with swamplands near its coastal area.
 These swamp areas are interconnected with the waterways joined by the Agusan River.
 Most of the swamplands are actually mangroves that served as habitat to different marine species.

 Filling material needs of the city are extracted usually from the riverbank of Taguibo River.
 Others are sourced out from promontories with special features and for special purpose.

 The fishing ground of Butuan is Butuan Bay of which two coastal barangays are located.
 It extends some two kilometers to the sea and joins the Bohol Sea.
 These are the barangays of Lumbocan and Masao.

 Climate

 Butuan has a tropical rainforest climate (Köppen climate classification Af).